SquilliamX/NFTs-2024/notes.md

 example:
 ` forge script script/DeployBasicNft.s.sol:DeployBasicNft --rpc-url http://127.0.0.1:8545 --account testing --sender 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 --broadcast `

+when deploying or interacting with contracts, if you get an error of `-ffi` then you must input `ffi = true` in your `foundry.toml`.
+However, make sure to turn this off when you are done as this command is dangerous and allows the host of the library to execute commands on your machine.

 *** HOWEVER WHEN DEPLOYING TO A REAL BLOCKCHAIN, YOU NEVER WANT TO HAVE YOUR PRIVATE KEY IN PLAIN TEXT ***

 *** ALWAYS USE A FAKE PRIVATE KEY FROM ANVIL OR A BURNER ACCOUNT FOR TESTING ***